rahulkumaran/messari-challenge/README.md

 --------------------------------
 # To run jupyter notebook
+Step1 : Type `jupyter notebook` in your terminal while in the project folder

-`jupyter notebook` -> Then click on `Uniswap Analysis.ipynb` file once Jupyter opens up on browser
+Step2 :Then click on `Uniswap Analysis.ipynb` file once Jupyter opens up on your browser

 Please ensure Jupyter is installed.